cloudfoundry-community/cf-containers-broker/README.md

 bundle exec rackup
 ```

-The service broker will listen by default at port 9292: [http://localhost:9292](http://localhost:9292).
+The service broker will listen by default at port 9292.
+View the catalog API at [http://localhost:9292/v2/catalog](http://localhost:9292v2/catalog).
+The basic auth username is `containers` and secret is `secret`.

 #### As a Docker container